GHOST-Aram/friendly-events/README.md

 - Updating user information
 - Deleting user information

-This system allows creation various groups of users including event hosts, event attendees and superusers (aka admins).
+The Users application allows creation various groups of users including event organizers, event attendees and superusers (aka admins).
 Find more about the Users app in the [documentation](https://github.com/GHOST-Aram/friendly-docs/blob/main/users/users.md).

+#### 3. Events
+The events app allows event organizers create and manage listings of events.
+The App allows users of different groups to do the following:
+- Event organizers can create new event listings
+- All users can retrieve events listings based on:
+    * Event id,
+    * All Events with pagination
+    * Events organizer's id
+- Event organizers can update event information
+- Event organizers can delete events from listings

+Visit the [Events documentation](https://github.com/GHOST-Aram/friendly-docs/blob/main/events/events.md) to learn how you can intergrate this application with your client app.